mdm123/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Override-Physically-Based-Sky.md

 This sky type is a practical implementation of the method outlined in the paper [Precomputed Atmospheric Scattering](http://www-ljk.imag.fr/Publications/Basilic/com.lmc.publi.PUBLI_Article@11e7cdda2f7_f64b69/article.pdf) (Bruneton and Neyret, 2008).

+This technique assumes that you always view the Scene from above ground level.
+This means that if you go below ground level, the sky renders black.
+By default, ground level is at **0** on the y-axis.
+If you want some areas of your Scene environment to be below this, you can either vertically offset your Scene environment so that the lowest areas are above **0** on the y-axis, or decrease the ground level height.
+To do the latter:

+* If in **Spherical Mode**, either decrease the **Planetary  Radius**, or move the **Planet Center Position** down.

+* If not in **Spherical Mode**, decrease the **Sea Level**.

 ### Reference list

 * Bruneton, Eric, and Fabrice Neyret.
 2008.
 “Precomputed Atmospheric Scattering.” *Computer Graphics Forum* 27, no. 4 (2008): 1079–86. https://doi.org/10.1111/j.1467-8659.2008.01245.x.